AndyObtiva/glimmer/README.md

 This should greatly facilitate building a new Glimmer app by helping you be productive and focus on app details while letting Glimmer scaffolding take care of initial app file structure concerns, such as adding:
 - Main application class that includes Glimmer
-- Main application view that houses main window content
+- Main application view that houses main window content, about dialog, and preferences dialog
 - View and Model directories
 - Rakefile including Glimmer tasks
 - Version